Mount Gambier: Sport

 There are four Australian rules football teams competing in the Limestone Coast Football Netball League: North Gambier, East Gambier, South Gambier and West Gambier.
 They have produced such AFL players as David Marshall, Nick Daffy, Matthew Clarke, Tim O'Brien and Brad Close.
 Notable AFLW players include: Jenna McCormick.

-There is also a range of different sporting leagues and clubs in Mount Gambier and surrounding regions, including soccer, netball, basketball, tennis, hockey, cricket, swimming, volleyball, cycling, triathlon, rifle, gun and pistol shooting, lawn bowls, ten-pin bowling, angling, archery and golf.
+There is also a range of different sporting leagues and clubs in Mount Gambier and surrounding regions, including soccer, netball, basketball, boxing, jiu-jitsu, tennis, hockey, cricket, swimming, volleyball, cycling, triathlon, rifle, gun and pistol shooting, lawn bowls, ten-pin bowling, angling, archery and golf.

 Motor sport is also popular, with the main facilities being the McNamara Park road racing circuit, and the Borderline Speedway, a 372 m dirt track oval speedway nicknamed "The Bullring".
 Borderline Speedway hosts an annual Sprintcar event called the "Kings Challenge", first run in 1995 and is held in January each year a week before the Grand Annual Sprintcar Classic in nearby Warrnambool (Victoria), and two weeks before the Australian Sprintcar Championship.
 Borderline has played host to many Australian and South Australian speedway championships throughout its over 50-year history and is regarded as one of the best run and promoted speedways in Australia.
 The speedway is currently managed and promoted by former star sprintcar driver, Mount Gambier native Bill Barrows.
 In 2007, Borderline hosted the fifth and final round of the Australian Solo Championship.
 The round and the championship was won by Australia's own reigning World Champion Jason Crump.

 Mount Gambier is the home of "The Alex Roberts 100 Mile Classic", a cycling event that lays claim to the longest continuing open cycling event in South Australia.
 The event held annually by the Mount Gambier Cycling Club.

 The Mount Gambier Greyhound Racing Club hold greyhound racing meetings at a purpose-built complex called the Tara Raceway, at 161 Lake Terrace East.
 The Club moved from Glenburnie Racecourse in late 1996 and held its first meeting on Saturday 25 January 1997.